Herder–farmer conflicts in Nigeria: Responses

 The Nigerian government has been unwilling to address the causes of the crisis.
-Fighting Boko Haram in the North-East and facing rising levels of violence in different regions of the country, the government has nonetheless tried to implement a few measures.
+Fighting Boko Haram in the North-East and facing rising levels of violence in different regions of the country, the government has nonetheless tried to implement a few measures, like in creating the Agro Rangers, a force of 10,000 deployed across all states and the Federal Capital Territory to prevent attacks, though its efficacy has been questioned.

 Due to the widely perceived inefficacy of the Nigerian government, armed vigilante groups have sprung up in many farmer communities.
 This situation would often lead to vicious cycles of bloody feuds among farmers and herders.
 Local politicians and religious leaders have also exacerbated conflicts by recruiting members and frequently exaggerating claims.

 Since 2012, there have been projects to create transhumance corridors through the Middle Belt.
 Mostly supported by Northern lawmakers and opposed by their Southern counterparts, these endeavours have been rarely successful.

 In 2019, President Muhammadu Buhari tried to create Rural Grazing Area (RUGA) settlements.
 His proposal was met with fierce criticism.
 On 17 May 2021, the 17 Southern governors in Nigeria issued the Asaba Declaration, aimed at solving the crisis.

 Although ranching, where cattle are kept in enclosed parcels of land, has frequently been proposed as a solution to the crisis, this has proven to be highly unfeasible in Nigeria due to poor infrastructure (with unstable supplies of electricity, water, and fuel) and difficulties with acquisition and legal ownership of land.
 Land grabbing and cattle rustling are also potential difficulties that ranchers would have to deal with.
 Ranchers would also be unable to compete with nomadic herders with zero land-related costs.

+Since 2022, Genocide Watch has classified the conflicts as a genocide of Christians perpetrated by ethnic Fulani jihadists.
+The organisation places Nigeria on the stages "Stage 9: Extermination" and "Stage 10: Denial" in the Ten Stages of Genocide model developed by American scholar Gregory Stanton.
+In 2025, the American president Donald Trump said he would consider military intervention in the form of American troops or airstrikes if Nigeria could not control the situation, saying "they're killing record numbers of Christians in Nigeria".
+Daniel Bwala, an adviser to the Nigerian president Bola Tinubu, denied accusations of a Christian genocide, as has the Economic Community of West African States.
+The New York Times says that attacks on Christians have received the most attention within Nigeria and internationally.
+Analysts speaking to Reuters note that the majority of attacks from Islamist insurgents were against Muslims.
+Nigerian officials also said they welcomed assistance on dealing with the insurgency, but insisted Nigeria's territorial integrity must be maintained.